roman01la/uix/docs/hooks.md

 That works as expected for primitive values like numbers and strings, but what about Clojure's maps and vectors that can be compared by value `(= {:x 1} {:x 1}) ;; true`?

 Two maps equal by value but with different identity are considered to be not equal when React compares dependencies.
-This is happening because React is JS library that is not aware of Clojure's equality algorithm, instead React is comparing values by identity `===` or `Object.is`.
+This is happening because React is a JS library that is not aware of Clojure's equality algorithm, instead React is comparing values by identity `===` or `Object.is`.
 Thus it's important to think about what type of values you are passing as dependencies of a hook.
 It applies to JS as well, objects and arrays are still compared by reference.

 ```clojure
 ;; 1st update